GOOD NEWS - WE ARE OPEN - Tuesdays and Thursdays 10.30 am to 1.45 pm

-The community of SWE is welcoming people to bake bread and share fellowship.
+The community of SWE welcomes all to bake bread and share fellowship.

 Do scroll through the other pages; to see how we normally work.
 We look forward to welcoming you to Somewhere Else.

-Somewhere Else (also known as The Bread Church) is an inclusive community that meets around the making and sharing of bread, as well as Alternative 2 Bread.
+Somewhere Else (also known as The Bread Church) is an inclusive community that meets around the making and sharing of bread.
 We offer a warm welcome, hospitality and friendship to those of all faiths and none.
+We are part of the Emmaus Circuit of Liverpool Methodist Church District.
+This is a brand new circuit of non-geographic missional communities, gathering together and supporting "non-traditional churches and groups."
+Follow the link to read about "same loaf, new wrapper" and what the circuit has been doing.

 We are open twice weekly, on Tuesdays and Thursdays, from 10.30 am - 2.00 pm to make bread by hand, with individuals and community groups of all ages and abilities.
 The sessions include time for: